hendrixsilaen/pabrik/README.md

 # PABRIK 🏭 🏭 🏭

-Pabrik is a helper that will help you creating test object.
-The main idea is to create dummy API object response.
+Pabrik is a helper that will help you creating dummy object.
 My first tought when creating this package, is to use this on creating dummy object when writing test.

 ## Add package to your project
 ```